 30 Things People Don't Realize You're Doing Because of Your Depression

-While most people imagine depression equals “really sad,” unless you’ve experienced depression yourself, you might not know it goes so much deeper than that.
+Most people imagine depression equals “really sad,” but unless you’ve experienced depression yourself, you might not know it goes so much deeper than that.
 Depression expresses itself in many different ways, some more obvious than others.
 While some people have a hard time getting out of bed, others might get to work just fine — it’s different for everyone.

-To find out how depression shows itself in ways other people can’t see, we asked our mental health community to share one thing people don’t realize they’re doing because they have depression.
+Many of these symptoms of depression show up in ways that others in your life — or even you — might recognize right away.
+To find out how depression shows itself in ways other people can’t see, we asked The Mighty’s mental health community to share one thing people don’t realize they’re doing because they have depression.

 Here’s what they had to say: